pascalh/Astview/README.md

 ### Installing astview

-First of all download the sources of astview, which can be easily achieved by a `git clone`.
+First of all download the sources of astview, which can be easily achieved by  `git clone https://github.com/pascalh/Astview`.
 To install astview, just run `cabal install` in the astview-directory.

 ### Opening astview
 Astview will be installed in our local cabal directory.
 Thus you will